sysgears/grain-theme-new-age/README.md

 This one page [Grain] theme is based on Start Bootstrap [New Age Template].

-Please, refer to the [documentation] for further details.
+Please, refer to the [theme page] and [documentation] for further details.

 Contributing
 ============